Kaiser Permanente vs. Aetna Insurance

 Aetna started off selling fire and life insurance policies in the early 1800s and then added health insurance plans toward the turn of the century.
 The company has made its mark on several notable moments in United States history including writing life insurance policies for the first seven American astronauts in 1963.[2]

-Aetna also boasts several firsts for the United States health insurance industry such as paying out the first Medicare claim in 1966.[2]
-In 2018, Aetna became part of CVS Health following a nearly $80 billion acquisition.[3]
+In addition, Aetna boasts several firsts for the United States health insurance industry such as paying out the first Medicare claim in 1966.[2]
+Aetna became a part of CVS Health in 2018 following an acquisition worth nearly $80 billion.[3]

 Kaiser Permanente vs. Aetna: A Quick Glance